a124557/Chatting-App/README.md

 ## Fullstack Chatting App

-This project is a work in progress.
+This project is fully functional but with only styling still a work in progress.
+This application allows users to register with and login with their credentials into a public chat room.
 It is created with React and Material UI on the frontend, and MongoDB, NodeJS, Express, JWT, and Bcrypt on the backend.
 User data is stored in a MongoDB database and passwords are hashed as a security measure.

-Current working features are:
+Features:

 1. Allow user signups
 2. Allow user logins
+3. All users can chat with each other via a public chat room

 Signups and logins are handled by '/register' and '/login' APIs on the Node backend.